lejaja9/Riddlers/README.md

             So here is my rule: *if the largest "subpartition" is greater than or equal to the remaining elements (i.e. 3 > 2), we know that there are p(remainder) possibilities to partition.
 However, if the largest "subpartition" is less than the remaining elements (i.e. 2 < 3), we know there are p(remainder) possibilities minus all the possibilities in which the largest "subparition" is greater than this "subpartition".*

             I went on to code this problem using a dictionary where I would store every partition and "subpartition" to solve for subsequent partitions, but that process jacked up the time complexity and would not run.
-(I am well aware that there is another way of finding these partitions using pentagonal numbers which is much faster and efficient, but this is how I went about it.)
 Thus, I looked up the answer and found that the answer is less than 60,000, which is why I opted for a 60,000x60,000 matrix instead of a dictionary (faster lookup time).
-Still, this algorithm took an extremely long time to run, and I finally got an answer of
+However, after calculating around the first 35,000 partition numbers, my computer gave me the dreaded Kill 9 error :( (and it took about 2 hours to run... not optimal).

+            I took to [Wikipedia](https://en.wikipedia.org/wiki/Partition_(number_theory)) and found that Euler's ruler method can be used as a generating function to find partition numbers, which I then took to code.
+I found the answer to be **55374** with the number of partitions equalling 36325300925435785930832331577396761646715836173633893227071086460709268608053489541731404543537668438991170680745272159154493740615385823202158167635276250554555342115855424598920159035413044811245082197335097953570911884252410730174907784762924663654000000, and to my satisfaction it ran in about 10 seconds (compared to over 2 hours).

+            And just for fun, I made two visualizations: one is a scatterplot of the breakdown of "subpartitions" for every partition number from 1-25, and the second is the partition number for numbers 1-25.